python-accelerator-middle-layer/governance/steering_committee/meeting_20250523/20250423_minutes_draft.md

 - A fast feedback loop between core team and testing team is needed.
 - The following role proposals were discussed and accepted:
 - Coordinator: Waheedullah Sulaiman Khail
-- WP Core: Jean-Luc Pons
+- WG Core: Jean-Luc Pons
-- WP Testing:  Vadim Gubaidulin
+- WG Testing:  Vadim Gubaidulin
 - Secretary: Pierre Schnizer

     - *Action needed by Maintainers: A short description of the roles should be provided by the proposed people.
 The Steering committee will review them.*